Front-Row-Squad/final/index.md

 ### Improved Lighting

 The basic lighting effects using Phong shading do not create very realistic looking water, despite the geometry we have been able to achieve using sum of sine waves.
-In this next section we implement reflections, refractions, caustics, and water fog adapted from Leon Jovanovic's shaders\cite{jovanovic2025} to work with the geometry model that we've developed.
+In this next section we implement reflections, refractions, caustics, and water fog adapted from Leon Jovanovic's shaders [2] to work with the geometry model that we've developed.

 Reflections were implemented as a simplified Fresnel reflection using Schlick's approximation given as